PopovVladimirY/zynqmp-display-port-no-phy-example/readme.md

 # ZynqMP standalone BSP customization for DP without PHY.

 This project is a cusomisation of **cortexa53_0** platform libraries to adapt DPPSU and AVBUF to work wihtout PHY connected to DP source controller.
+It is based on v2019.2.01 VITIS SDK.

 ## How to use this project